suncat2000/MobileDetectBundle/README.md

 ### Full conﬁguration

-You can change default behaviour of your redirects with action parameter.
+You can change default behaviour of your redirects with action parameter:

-- redirect redirects to appropriate host with your current path.
+- `redirect`: redirects to appropriate host with your current path
-- no_redirect: No redirection.
-Default behaviour.
+- `no_redirect`: no redirection (default behaviour)
-- redirect_without_path.
-Redirects to appropriate host index page.
+- `redirect_without_path`: redirects to appropriate host index page

 ````
 #app/conﬁg/conﬁg.yml